 Nikhil Mittal – the baker and CEO

-Chef Nikhil Mittal may be the man responsible for popularising the humble lamington in India.
+Chef Nikhil Mittal may be responsible for popularising the humble lamington in India.

 “People here love lamingtons,” says the man behind Nik Baker’s, a bakery chain with stores across India.
 “It’s a simple cake to make, but with the cake, the strawberry, the chocolate and the coconut… that combination, in India, they love.
 It’s a big hit.”